Compare MONETA MARKETS Versus AVATRADE and IC Markets broker accounts.

 Moneta Markets Vs AvaTrade Negative Balance Protection

-Moneta Markets and AvaTrade do not offer clients negative balance protection.
+Moneta Markets does not offer clients negative balance protection, while AvaTrade does offer clients negative balance protection.

 Also, before you sign up with online brokers like Moneta Markets or AvaTrade, make sure you know what you are doing.
-Simple advice we admit but we know from experience how many people decide to start trading and then ask questions later.
-To put it in the simplest terms possible before you invest any money into something please take note of exactly what you are doing.
+Simple advice, we admit, but we know from experience how many people decide to start trading and then ask questions later.
+Please know what you are doing with Moneta Markets or AvaTrade before investing money into something.